 Emily Straker-Barak, Class of 2010

-As I near completion of training for my first full-time role, I am more than grateful for the experiences and opportunities I had as a student in the Student Affairs Administration program.
+I am more than grateful for the experiences and opportunities I had as a student in the Student Affairs Administration program.
 I chose Michigan State for a number of reasons.
 Upon visiting campus I was impressed with the caliber of the faculty and students involved with the SAA program.
 The cohort model provided me with shared learning experiences and academic/personal support that is not often available within graduate programs.
 The hybrid of theory and practice provided a strong foundation and helped me to connect in-class and out-of-class.
 What I appreciated most were the unique opportunities to get involved in other ways throughout the program.
 It is not often that you are able to study abroad with faculty in South Africa over the summer and return to teach a student leadership course in the fall.

 Catlin Michael Wojtkowski, Class of 2010